Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationbestpractices.md

 ---
-title: Internal communication & awareness case study
+title: Best practices for internal communication and awareness
-description: A case study of how Microsoft communicated internally about the freelancer program.
+description: Tips for communicating internally about an enterprise freelancer program.
 author: matthewrmottola1
 manager: samanro
 ms.assetid: